-Brevard County shall continue to include seagrass protection within the MPP performance standards for marinas and marine-related facilities.
+Brevard County shall include seagrass protection within the MPP performance standards for marinas and marine-related facilities.

-Brevard County shall continue to implement standards for marina and boat ramp siting within the coastal zone that shall address the following criteria at a minimum:
+Brevard County shall continue to implement standards for marina siting within the coastal zone that shall address the following criteria at a minimum:

-- All proposed marina siting projects in unincorporated areas of Brevard County shall come before the Board of County Commissioners for their its review.
+- A. All proposed marina siting projects in unincorporated areas of Brevard County shall come before the Board of County Commissioners for their review.
 Marina development may be considered within any appropriate zoning classification, if it is consistent with the performance standards developed by the County.
 Uplands at the marina site shall be greater than or equal to one acre.

-Residential marinas shall be allowed as a permitted use, subject to the boat facility siting criteria established in the MPP, as amended, and in the policies under Objectives CON 3 and CON 9 of the Conservation Element, in all of the current conditional use zoning classifications for residential/recreational marinas, except Recreational Vehicle Park (RVP) and Government Managed Lands (GML). - B. At the beginning of the zoning or development order application process, all marina and boat ramp development proposals must submit a conceptual plan to be reviewed by the Natural Resources Management Department for compliance with the MPP, as amended. - C. Brevard County shall coordinate with applicable partners including FWC on the development of new marinas and the expansion of existing marinas to ensure the project is consistent with the Brevard County MPP.
+Residential marinas shall be allowed as a permitted use, subject to the boat facility siting criteria established in the MPP and in the policies under Objectives CON 3 and CON 9 of the Conservation Element, in all of the current conditional use zoning classifications for residential/recreational marinas, except Recreational Vehicle Park (RVP) and Government Managed Lands (GML). - B. At the beginning of the zoning process, all marina development proposals must submit a conceptual plan to be reviewed by the Natural Resources Management Department for compliance with the Brevard County Manatee Protection Plan.

-Marinas shall be inspected periodically at least every five (5) years by Brevard County and results of these inspections shall be coordinated with other agencies.
+Marinas shall be inspected periodically by Brevard County and results of these inspections shall be coordinated with other agencies.
 Inspections shall be coordinated with existing programs and duplication with existing inspection programs shall be avoided.
 Items to be inspected and reviewed may include the following.